Astan Quds Razavi

 Astan Quds Razavi (آستان قدس رضوی) is a bonyad based at Mashhad, Iran.
 It is the administrative organization which manages the Imam Reza shrine and various institutions which belong to the organization.

 The administrative apparatus of Astan Quds Razavi is considered the longest-lasting organization since the martyrdom of Imam Reza about 1200 years ago.
 The main resource of the institution is endowments.
 The Astan Quds Razavi is a major player in the economy of the city of Mashhad.
 The organization by order of Ruhollah Khomeini was tax exempt for 35 years until 2019.
+Today Astan Quds Razavi holds vast assets, including land, businesses, and industries.